wbmccool/dynamite-images/README.md

 # Dynamite Images
 🎨⚡📝: DYNAmically Modeled Image + Text Experience

 Dynamite Images is a project that allows you to dynamically pass styled, personalized text directly into images for use in personalized materials like emails.
+It can be used to personalize mass emails (by templating the image url) or drive web applications where a user customizes and image and needs their created image to be instantly shareable.

-It is a self-contained Google App Engine app that will allow you to stand up your own instance and only pay for the usage you need.
+It can be deployed as a self-contained Google App Engine app that will allow you to stand up your own instance and only pay for the usage you need.
+It can also be self-hosted.
 It contains both the image manipulation API, as well as a client for building image URLs.

-<h2>Installation</h2>
+<h2>App Engine Installation</h2>

 Simply [create a Google App Engine app](https://github.com/bluestatedigital/dynamite-images/wiki/Install) and deploy it, with your desired font files placed in the `fonts` folder and any local images contained in the `img` folder (these require the use of the `local=1` parameter to access).